-Therefore, big companies such as Microsoft, Lego, Arla Foods, Nestle, Ikea, have been basing their strategies by conducting bench marking.
+Various strategic models such as Porter’s generic strategies, SWOT or Porter’s five forces need to be updated to the current critical success factors shaping the business environment.
+Therefore, big companies such as Microsoft, Lego, Arla Foods, Nestle, and Ikea, have been basing their strategies by conducting benchmarking.
 A useful tool that can help in evaluating the strengths and weaknesses of the company is the competitive profile matrix also known as the CPM matrix.

 If you want to develop a competitive profile matrix, the first step is to define your competitors.
-Once you have finalized the competitors you are going to focus on, you need to decide the most important factors which are needed to be successful in the respective industry.
+Once you have finalized the competitors you are going to focus on, you need to decide the most important factors that are needed to be successful in the respective industry.
 Once these factors are identified, you need to identify the factors in which your competitors are strong or weak.

 This identification and the subsequent classification of the factors will give you a fair reading of your competitive profile in the market as well as the competitive profile of other competitors.
 This will help you define your exact competitive advantages and tailor your strategy accordingly.
 Thus, the competitive profile matrix paves the way for you to overtake your competition.

 Let’s take an example of the competitive profile matrix with the company Arla Foods, which is the largest producer of dairy products in Scandinavia.
 As the company has been expanding greatly in Scandinavia, holding approximately 85% of the market share in this region, it continued to follow its expansion in Europe and Africa.
 Africa represents a great challenge for them as the way business is conducted on this continent differs greatly when compared to the others.